 6. Gear-grinding machining

-More specifically, the internal stresses generated on the machined tooth surface have a positive effect on the load capacity of the equipment.
+Additionally, the internal stresses generated on the machined tooth surface have a positive impact on the equipment’s load capacity.

 Examples of honing with flanged fixtures: